 - Encourages early investment in children so they get a better start in life

-A weekly, year-round parenting support and education program that also links parents to other resources.
-This program is offered at St. Peters Church in downtown Kitchener, where many families can access the program.
+An 8-week parenting support and education program for families of children ages 0-24 months that also links parents to other resources.
+This program is being offered online through Zoom during the Covid-19 pandemic.
 Parents and children begin the morning with a Music & Movement session.
-Then children learn to socialize with other children in an ECE supervised childminding environment, while parents learn some of the fundamentals of parenting and share tips and resources with their peers.
-They also receive a heathy snack, free transportation support (bus, LRT) and learn about other local resources.
+Then parents connect to learn some of the fundamentals of parenting and share tips and resources with their peers.

 LINWOOD LADIES GROUP